bush/telegraf/plugins/outputs/tr50/README.md

   ##   2 = exactly once
   qos = 2

-  ## thing key and app token to connect to the MQTT API.
+  ## username and password to connect MQTT server.
-  thing_key = "my-thing-key"
+  # username = "my-username-or-thing-key"
-  app_token = "my-app-token"
+  # password = "my-password-or-app-token"

   ## client ID, if not set a random ID is generated
   # client_id = ""